loganbonsignore/Real-Estate-Data-Mining/README.md

 - Latitude/Longitude
 - & more

 Data collected by the script is saved to an excel file named “results.py” which downloads to the same directory that “executable.py” is executed from.
+You can view an example of the data collected by this script by downloading 'output_example_file.xlsx' from this repository.

 ![Output Example](images/output_example.png)